Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 Does plumbing require a permit?

 Before embarking on any plumbing project, check with your local building department to see if a permit is required.
 Depending on the scope of the project, a permit may not be necessary for simple jobs like replacing a faucet or toilet.
-However, if the work involves making changes to the water supply or drainage system, a permit will likely be required.
+However, if the work involves making changes to the water supply system or drainage system, a permit will likely be required.
 Most building departments have an online permitting process that allows you to apply for and obtain the necessary permits.

 Plumbing insurance is a type of insurance that helps to cover the costs of repairs to your plumbing system.
 This can include everything from fixing a leaky faucet to repairing a burst pipe.
 Many homeowners insurance policies do not cover the cost of repairs to your plumbing system, so having plumbing insurance can be beneficial.
 Plumbing insurance typically covers the cost of labor and materials, up to a certain amount.
 Some policies also provide coverage for damages caused by your plumbing system, such as water damage to your home.
 If you are considering purchasing plumbing insurance, be sure to compare different policies and find one that meets your needs.